Broadway Camp – Acting Company 2026

 Q: How should I wear my hair?

-A: If you have long hair, please make sure your hair is pulled back off of your face so we can see you and your beautiful smile, and your hair does not fall into your eyes.
+A: If you have long hair, please make sure your hair is pulled back from your face so we can see you and your beautiful smile, and your hair does not fall into your eyes.

 Q: How should I do my makeup?